Adiantum venustum

 -

-Soak the Adiantum venustum roots in water for 3-6 hours prior to planting
+Soak your Adiantum venustum roots in water for 3-6 hours prior to planting.

-Plant your "Maidenhair fern" bare roots into temporary pots with a multipurpose compost within a week of delivery and grow-on in a sheltered spot outdoors
+Plant your "Maidenhair fern" bare roots into temporary pots with a multipurpose compost in spring and grow-on in a sheltered spot outdoors.

 Plant out into borders or permanent containers in late spring or early summer once in full growth.
 Choose a position in sun or shade depending on the variety.